zoshaikh17/homework1/README.md

 Mistakes that can be made in designing an elevator interface

+1. Too many buttons close to each other.
+2. Response time is more.

 ![4](img.jpg)

 So the interface design I implemented provides 2 feedbacks to the user.